NoHomey/diplomna2/Development-process-discription/README.md

 ###Working day durutation:

 Learnt what .gitignore file is and afther alot of testing learnt the right way to use it.
+Finished the tutorial from yesterday {http://cwbuecheler.com/web/tutorials/2013/node-express-mongo/} (changed some minor stuff while following it).